 “Peterson, in his defense of the Reformed position on God’s two wills, states, “God does not save all sinners, for ultimately he does not intend to save all of them.
 The gift of faith is necessary for salvation, yet for reasons beyond our ken, the gift of faith has not been given to all.”
 But then he concludes, “While God commands all to repent and takes no delight in the death of the sinner, all are not saved because it is not God’s intention to give his redeeming grace to all.”
 I must be candid and confess that to me the last quote makes no sense.”

 The point here can hardly be missed or overstated.
 Evans and Keathley are placing value on rational and moral coherence in discerning valid interpretations.
 They let these play a positive role in their interpretive method and theological conclusions.
-They do not place these in opposition to the text in some either/or dichotomy, but allow reason to be subject to the text while the text is informing their reason on the character and nature of God.
+They do not place these in opposition to the text in some either/or dichotomy, but form their interpretation on the basis of a reasoned explication of the text.
 Simply put, they allow rational and moral coherence to inform their hermeneutic.
 Interpretations must make sense.
-The function of their reasoning capacities and their moral intuitions clue them in as to the severity of the logical and moral problems a particular interpretation is generating.
+This is not to say that there are things in scripture that are beyond our reason, but something that is beyond reason is a very different thing than something that is against reason.
+And surely we know the difference between the two.
+The function of Evans and Keathley’s reasoning capacities and their moral intuitions clue them in as to the severity of the logical and moral problems a particular interpretation is generating.
 They also are concerned with discerning the rational and moral impact Calvinism has on our understanding of God.
 They value the view that is less problematic as to what we know God to be like.
 Their worldview needs to account for as many of the biblical and theological facts as possible while remaining coherent.
 This is the hermeneutical principle of comprehensiveness.
-Our interpretations must account for, in a coherent manner, all the data that needs to be considered.
+Our interpretations must account for, in a coherent manner, as much of the data as possible that needs to be considered.

-It is troubling that respected Christian scholars can, for instance, make the words “all,” “world” and “whoever” to involve limitation and exclusion in direct opposition to their clear meanings in context of universality and inclusion.
+It is troubling that respected Calvinist scholars can, for instance, make the words “all,” “world” and “whoever” involve limitation and exclusion in direct opposition to their clear meanings in context of universality and inclusion.
 Why do Calvinists and non-Calvinists arrive at such dichotomous meanings with such simple words?
 It was demonstrated in Example 1 by David Allen that John Owen was engaging in eisegesis – he was reading his theology into the text of John 3:16.
 As far as Owen was concerned, I’m sure he thought he was properly exegeting the text.
 Hence, one can thoroughly “exegete” a text, but the validity of that exegesis needs to be determined.
 To merely provide an exegesis is not the terminal point for determining the validity of the meaning of the text.
 An indispensable indicator as to whether that text has been properly exegeted is going to be the “sense” or “nonsense” it generates within its own context, with other pertinent texts, and the many other things we are confident of knowing through our daily life experiences.
-Ultimately, one’s exegetical and theological conclusions must be livable.
-Hence it is an improper response to such incoherence to simply leave it in abeyance.
+Ultimately, one’s exegetical and theological conclusions must be coherent with the whole of Scripture and coherent with life as we live it.
+Hence it is an improper response to any incoherence in interpretation to simply leave it in abeyance.
 If a person cannot, in the end, admit to obvious interpretive incoherence, or, when admitting to such incoherence refuse to place any weight upon it as a determiner of the validity of their interpretations, it seems to me that the person is being intellectually dishonest and has taken a large step towards being written off as hypocritical.
 They will find themselves forced to speak one thing while having to believe another while also having to further distort and even conceal their own theological beliefs as they seek to maintain such a conflicted theology.
 This duplicity is what many people observe about Reformed Calvinism.
 Calvin himself could not consistently apply his doctrine of predestination.
 John T. McNeill in his book, The History and Character of Calvinism, describes Calvin’s sentiments and hesitation to teach his doctrine of predestination to children.
 McNeill writes,

 “Double predestination is a doctrine not to be rashly proclaimed.
 Calvin avoids it in his catechism for children, which teaches very simply that God is ‘almighty and altogether good,’ and that each of us ‘should be assured that He loves us and wishes to be our Father and Savior.’”